EU-UK relations take a new dip over ‘vaccine ban’ comments

 BRUSSELS (AP) — Relations between the European Union and recently departed Britain took another diplomatic dip on Wednesday when the EU envoy in London was summoned to explain comments that Britain had issued a vaccine export ban.

-The United Kingdom was so irate about Tuesday’s comments from EU Council President Charles Michel that Britain had “imposed an outright ban on the export of vaccines,” that it called in the ambassador for a morning meeting.
+The United Kingdom was so irate about Tuesday’s comments from European Council President Charles Michel that Britain had “imposed an outright ban on the export of vaccines,” that it called in the ambassador for a morning meeting.

 A British government statement said that it “has not blocked the export of a single COVID-19 vaccine.
 Any references to a UK export ban or any restrictions on vaccines are completely false.”